Spread of Islam: Horn of Africa

-The history of commercial and intellectual contact between the inhabitants of the Somali coast and the Arabian Peninsula may help explain the Somali people's connection with Muhammad.
-The early Muslims fled to the port city of Zeila in modern-day northern Somalia to seek protection from the Quraysh at the court of the Aksumite Emperor in present-day Ethiopia.
+The history of commercial and intellectual contact between the inhabitants of the Somalia and the Arabian Peninsula may help explain the Somali people's connection with Muhammad.
+The early Muslims fled to the port city of Zeila in modern-day Somaliland to seek protection from the Quraysh at the court of the Aksumite Emperor in present-day Ethiopia.
 Some of the Muslims that were granted protection are said to have then settled in several parts of the Horn region to promote the religion.
 The victory of the Muslims over the Quraysh in the 7th century had a significant impact on local merchants and sailors, as their trading partners in Arabia had then all adopted Islam, and the major trading routes in the Mediterranean and the Red Sea came under the sway of the Muslim Caliphs.
 Through commerce, Islam spread amongst the Somali population in the coastal cities.
 Instability in the Arabian peninsula saw further migrations of early Muslim families to the Somali seaboard.
 These clans came to serve as catalysts, forwarding the faith to large parts of the Horn region.